dtcenter/METexpress/docs/Users_Guide/installation.rst

 	www.esrl.noaa.gov and the proxy_prefix_path needs to be set to "/gsd/mats".

+	|

   * Proxy redirection path

     * This allows a different path other than "/"

+      |

 * Database credentials:
   Building on the architecture of MATS, METexpress has a construct for a database role.
 Within METexpress the only role that is used is one named “sums_data”.
-METexpress requires that a user exist in the MET database that has database read and write.
+METexpress requires that a user exist in the MET database that has database read and write permissions.
 Write permissions are needed to create metadata entries.
   During the installation, it will be necessary to provide the username and password for this user.
   Username and password for each role required for each app.